Machine-learning regression methods for American-style path-dependent contracts: Financial products with early termination

 \subsection{Asian and look-back payoffs}

-In many markets, ranging from equity to commodity exchanges, OTC options are typically sold with early-termination features.
-Call and put options, as well as Asian and look-back options may share such features.
+In many markets, ranging from equity to commodity exchanges, other-the-counter options are typically sold with early-termination clauses.
+Call and put options, as well as Asian and look-back options may share such clauses.

 In general, we consider options up to a maturity date $T$ written on an underlying asset, whose price process we term $S_t$ with $t\in[0,T]$.
 These options are written either on the average, minimum or maximum of the price process over a moving window of $M$ days.
-In order to write their payoff, we first introduce a grid of daily observation dates $\{T_0, \ldots, T_N\}$, where $T_0:=0$ and $T_N:=T$, and the random variables
+In order to write their payoff, we first introduce a grid of daily observation dates $\{T_0, \ldots, T_N\}$, where $T_0:=0$ and $T_N:=T$, and the following random variables

 along with

 defined for $M-1 \le i \le N$.

 Then, we can define the option payoff we wish to discuss.
 We start with the fixed-strike and floating-strike put Asian payoffs, respectively given by